Understanding China’s Export Control Law

 1. Extraterritorial jurisdiction

-The ECL allows Chinese authorities to impose export controls even outside of China’s borders if the activity affects national security or interests.
-This poses significant implications for multinational companies engaged in re-export or global supply chain activities involving Chinese-origin items.
+The ECL allows Chinese authorities to impose export controls, even outside of China’s borders, if the activity affects China’s national security or interests.
+This has significant implications for multinational companies engaged in global supply chain activities involving Chinese-origin items.

 2. Controlled items and entity lists

 China has established a Unified Control List of items subject to export restrictions.
-They have also established an Export Control Entity List, identifying foreign importers, end-users, or intermediaries subject to restrictions or bans.
-Inclusion on this list can result in suspension of exports, mandatory licensing, or outright prohibitions on trade with Chinese exportersii.
+They have also established an Export Control Entity List, which identifies foreign importers, end-users, or intermediaries subject to restrictions or bans.
+Inclusion on this list can result in the suspension of exports or outright prohibitions on trade with Chinese exporters.

 3. Catch-all provision